 Dr. Sarah M. Cork is an Associate in the Litigation Department and the Life Sciences Group in Proskauer’s Los Angeles office.

 Prior to her legal career, Dr. Cork conducted research on neurological development and disorders.
 Her graduate thesis work characterized novel therapeutics for aggressive brain tumors.
-While at Michigan Law, she taught multiple semesters of an undergraduate cell biology capstone course.

 At Michigan Law, she worked in the Pediatric Advocacy Clinic to obtain favorable IEP and child support arrangements on behalf of children with health concerns.
 She also served as an intern in the chambers of the Hon.
 Anthony Porcelli (M.D.
 Fla.).

 SM Cork et al., A proprotein convertase/MMP-14 proteolytic cascade releases a novel 40 kDa vasculostatin from tumor suppressor BAI1, 31 Oncogene 5144 (2012)

 SM Cork & EG van Meir, Emerging roles for the BAI1 protein family in the regulation of phagocytosis, synaptogenesis, neurovasculature, and tumor development, 89 J. Mol.
 Med.
 743 (2011)